David Malpass assumed the role of World Bank Group President on April 9, 2019.

 To end extreme poverty:

-By reducing the share of the global population that lives in extreme poverty to 3 percent by 2030.
+By reducing the share of the global population that lives in extreme poverty to 3 percent.

 To promote shared prosperity: